Here Are Eight Of The Most Sustainable Fabrics For Tote Bags

 Recycled Cotton

 Recycling converts waste into new, sustainable materials.
 Textile recyclers break down the fabric and scraps into new materials to create new fibres.
 Cotton recycling minimizes the environmental impact by reducing the amount of textile waste ending up in landfills.
 Recycled cotton is also known as up-cycled cotton and made from post-consumer or post-industrial cotton waste.
-Products made from recycled cotton like cotton canvas shopping bags have a second life and can last a very long time.
+Products made from recycled cotton like shopping bags have a second life and can last a very long time.

 I didn’t mention Bamboo because Bamboo itself is a wonderful crop that is a more sustainable fabric option than other sources of plant-based textiles, but the most popular means of producing bamboo fibre is harmful to both workers and the environment which is why I didn’t mention it.